 When the police arrest someone for a DUI, it starts both a criminal prosecution and a civil administrative action against the accused.
 Most are familiar with a traditional criminal prosecution.
 However, there is a second "civil prosecution" against the defendant in regards to their privilege to drive.

-The civil action against a suspected DUI driver starts within ten days of a person's arrest.
-An accused DUI driver only has ten days to "appeal" their automatic license suspension.
+The civil action against a suspected DUI driver starts within thirty days of a person's arrest.
+An accused DUI driver only has thirty days to "appeal" their automatic license suspension or to install an ignition interlock device on their vehicle.
 Otherwise, their license will be automatically suspended.

 As in any appeal, the judgment is already made, and the driver is then appealing a suspension that has already happened.
 Thus, the level of "due process" we give people charged with a DUI is, at best, limited.